mbcrawfo/GenericMakefile/README.md

 * VERSION_PATCH (int) - The patch version number from the most recent tag.
 * VERSION_REVISION (int) - The number of commits since the most recent tag.
 * VERSION_HASH (string) - The SHA of the current commit.
 Includes the "-dirty" suffix if there are uncommited changes.

+If the makefile is not used in a git repository, or is in a repository with no tags, the version macros are not created.

 #Limitations:
 * Assumes GNU make.